amiaopensource/amia-org/CONTRIBUTING.md

 ### Design Feedback

-The diagram is inteded to be easily readable and comprehensible.
+The diagram is intended to be easily readable and comprehensible.
 If you have a design background and would like to help the maintainers improve clarity, design, or other non-content aspects, please email kgronsbell AT gmail.com and ekemeyer AT gmail.com.